Wait No More–It’s Here! Christmas Day!

 The exclamatory backseat of “Hey Hey It’s Christmas” narrowly beats out some strange stuff that just irritates an ear.
 But, while The Go Go Cult dirges their folk-rock missive… of a sudden–Frankenstein, Dracula, the Mummy, Medusa come out to play. [–wha–?
 Did it already mention this album?!] {Must be that good.}

-For May i gave in and gave Santa’s reindeer a spotlight.
+For May i gave in and allowed Santa’s reindeer a spotlight.
 Wait, wait, it’s not ALL kiddies’ songs, and you may not have herd some of THESE.
 The first half of the month was about the Big Eight as recited in ‘The Night Before Christmas.’
 Rudolph got a week of oddness as well.
 He deserves a good lampoon.

 For a killer album full of solid rock covers with hilarious xmas context shoe-horned in, i haven’t mentioned Incense and Chia Pets enough from The ’60s Invasion.
 You need this to play for your disbelieving associates. (‘Rudolph’ sung to ‘19th Nervous Breakdown‘ is even better than when sung to ‘Smells Like Teen Spirit.’)